lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 * **Traditional pedagogy** includes the items: ClearResponsibilities, EffectiveAnswers, Feedback, ClearOrganization, ClearPresentation
 * **Socially responsive pedagogy** includes the items: InclusvClassrm, EquitableEval, MultPerspectives, DEIintegration

-In this homewoRked example I will ....
+In this Homeworked Example I will conduct and compare single order, unidimensional and correlated traits CFA models.
 My hope is that the results will support my solution of three dimensions: valued-by-the-student, traditional pedagogy, socially responsive pedagogy.
+This is the first part of a larger two-part suggestion for practice.
+These steps will be repeated in the next lesson's homeworked example.
+While somewhat redundant, I am hopeful that the second set will provide a fairly complete set of code for someone who is analyzing their own data from the beginning.

 ### Prepare data for CFA (items only df, reverse-scored)